emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

 Tech Stack: TripAdvisor uses Java and Python along with AWS for its cloud infrastructure.

 Relation to my app: TripAdvisor's global reach and traveler-focused restaurant recommendations make it a strong player for tourists seeking eateries.
-While TripAdvisor aggregates reviews and rankings, it lacks the mood-based discovery aspect you aim to introduce.
+While TripAdvisor aggregates reviews and rankings, it lacks the mood-based discovery aspect I aim to introduce.
 Mine could take inspiration from its massive review base but stand out by offering more personalized, location-specific, and interactive experiences for locals and tourists alike, with an emphasis on ambiance.

 Differentiation: Instead of focusing on global users, tailor your app to locals by offering curated experiences based on time of day, current trends, or events happening at restaurants.